Dasding1/Dasding/_journal/2024-04 BEATING THE ALLEGATIONS 1 RACISMNAZISM.md

 tags:
 ---

-#  2024-04: BEATING THE ALLEGATIONS #1 RACISM
+#  2024-04: BEATING THE ALLEGATIONS #1 RACISM/NAZISM
 ![[3308.jpg]]
 There will always be something that shocks people; if it wasn't Nazism, it would be something much worse.
 The point is to keep the boundaries of what is acceptable at an appropriate distance from the average joe.
 Whenever I "defend" Nazism, I'm fully aware that I'm doing so to solidify the barrier that separates civilization from barbarism.